ks-no/designsystem/packages/themes/README.md

 # Themes

-This library contains themes for Designsystemet.
+This package contains prebuilt themes for Designsystemet.